HumanCellAtlas/sctools/README.rst

 6. **fastq.Reader & fastq.Record** fastq reader and fastq record class that exposes the fastq fields as a lightweight, lazy-parsed python object.

+7. **Metrics** calculate information about the genes and cells of an experiment

+8. **Bam** Split bam files into chunks and attach barcodes as tags

 Viewing Test Results and Coverage
 ---------------------------------

 to calculate and view test coverage cd to the ``sctools`` directory and type the following two commands to generate the report and open it in your web browser: